ansyun/dpdk-wget/README.md

 Fork from official wget-v1.17.1, and run on the dpdk user space TCP/IP stack(ANS).

 Compile:
-Flowing the step to get dpdk-wget (maybe ubuntu 16.04 is the best choice,since ans recommend this)
+Flowing the step to get dpdk-wget (maybe ubuntu 16.04 is the best choice,cuz ans recommend this)

 1)read the original README.checkout, and  make sure the complie environment is correct, such as autoconf , automake, flex ...